 Tell us a little more about yourself!

-Where do you live currently?
-What is the best thing about living in your place, and what is your daily schedule like?
+What stands out about living in the UK, and what is your daily schedule like?

 How did you get your start in illustration?